ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 For example, for human data one might consider using `--reference CHM13 GRCh38 GRCh37 --vcfReference CHM13 GRC3h8`.
 This will make a graph referenced on CHM13, but will promote GRCh38 and GRCh38 to reference-sense paths so that they could be used, for example, to project BAMs on in `vg giraffe`.
 Two VCFs will be output, one based on CHM13 and one based on GRCh38.

+Note: if you are using the step by step interface instead of `cactus-graphmap-join`, make sure to pass the same `--reference` options to each tool!

 ### Pipeline

 The Minigraph-Cactus pipeline is run via the `cactus-pangenome` command.
 It consists of five stages which can also be run individually (below). `cactus-pangenome` writes output files into `--outDir` at the end of each stage.
 So different stages can be rerun with if necessary using the lower-level commands.